IPv6 Transition Mechanisms

 - Eric Hanselman

-The IPv6 Transition Mechanisms is a 2-hour technical presentation available as a set of downloadable MP4 videos and associated slide deck in PDF format.
-We can also organize an on-site event, where the topics of this presentation are combined with in-depth discussion of other IPv6-related topics that apply to your network.
+The IPv6 Transition Mechanisms is a 2-hour technical presentation available as a set of downloadable MP4 videos and associated slide deck in PDF format that you can buy in our online store.
+We can also organize an on-site event for your team, where the topics of this presentation are combined with in-depth discussion of other IPv6-related topics resulting in a 1-2 day on-site training covering the deployment of IPv6 in your network.

 - Downloadable videos in MP4 format (list)